 5.3 You are responsible for ensuring that you, and your household, co-operate with us in the supply of the Services, and comply with the requirements in these Terms.

 5.4 If you have special or priority needs in relation to a Service then you must let us know either by calling our Customer Service Team or by writing to us at our address below.
-We publish a series of codes of practice that may be applicable to your circumstances and you can access these on our website at utilita.co.uk/contact/help-and-advice
+We publish a series of codes of practice that may be applicable to your circumstances and you can access these on our website at utilita.co.uk/help/codes-of-practice.

 5.5 We will only offer these priority services where we are informed, and you give us consent to include your details on our confidential register of customers with special or priority needs.
 This enables us to respond appropriately to your needs.